An Open Discussion Regarding Military Sexual Trauma

 (I want to preface the rest of this blog by stating that I am not sharing any names, locations, or personal information about any of the Veterans I talked with over the past few weeks.)

 There is still a stigma about MST even in 2015.
 One misconception is that only women get sexually assaulted or raped in service.
 That is simply not true.
 The 10 Veterans I talked to were all men.
 Now, some will state that the reason for this is that there are a lot more men in the military than women, and that skews that statistics, but I’m not here to discuss stats.
 The bottom line is that men and women are both assaulted far too often.

 There is no specific type of Veteran that is affected by MST.
 I have talked to Veterans who served during peacetime who were assaulted as well as individuals who were deployed when it occurred.
 Some of the Veterans who file for MST are younger, others are older.
 Regardless, MST has been an issue for the military for a while.
 In my time with the firm I’ve talked to men who were assaulted in every era dating back to World War II.

 Some may wonder why I am only discussing the men I deal with who are affected by MST.
 Simply, I do not often talk to women who were sexually assaulted in service.
 As a courtesy for our clients, I will talk to males who have MST cases, and my fellow Intake Specialist Shawna will speak with any woman filing for MST.

-Another misconception about MST is that it has to be reported in order for you to get service connected.
+Another misconception about MST is that it has to be reported in order for you to get service-connected.
 That is not true.
-While reporting the assault will increase your chances of getting service connected for MST, it is not definitive.
+While reporting the assault will increase your chances of getting service-connected for MST, it is not definitive.
 There are other elements we can search for if we are representing you for your claim.
 This includes behavior changes, loss of rank, buddy statements, and even statements from your family or friends.
 Like everything else with VA disability treatment is essential.
-We strongly encourage you seek at treatment at the VA or civilian doctors for cases involving MST.
+We strongly encourage you to seek at treatment at the VA or civilian doctors for cases involving MST.